 In summary of all the alternative treatments offered to women from herbal supplements such as black cohosh, evening primrose oil and ginseng to yoga and acupuncture, hypnotherapy was found to be most effective in alleviating menopausal symptoms.

-If you know someone suffering, you may want to let them know there could be a solution.
+A high amount of women try non hormonal therapies for hot flashes during the menopause.
+Research has shown that many really dont actually work so if you know someone suffering, you may want to let them know there could be a solution.